 - 6 main principles around which PCI DSS compliance is centered.

-- 12 requirements business organizations need to meet to ensure the security of their card processing.
+- 12 requirements business organizations need to meet to ensure the security of their card processing for systems that store cardholder data using point-to-point encryption.

-- 4 levels of PCI DSS compliance for merchants, defined and applied in accordance with the yearly volume of transactions a business handles.
+- 4 levels of PCI DSS compliance for merchants, defined and applied in accordance with the yearly number of transactions a business handles.

-- Self-Assessment guidelines merchants and service providers can use to self-evaluate the level of their correspondence to the PCI DSS requirements.
+- Self-assessment guidelines that merchants and service providers can use to self-evaluate the level of their compliance with the PCI DSS requirements.

 - The best practices that help achieve PCI DSS compliance.

-Although the norms of PCI are universal for all the participating credit card brands, each of these brands has a separate PCI DSS compliance enforcement program.
+Although PCI norms are universal across all participating credit card brands, each brand has a separate PCI DSS compliance enforcement program.
 The latter accounts for some differences in the ways they interpret the merchant compliance levels and related compliance requirements.

 Let’s now look at the merchant compliance levels and the procedures that merchants need to undergo to provide compliance with each of these levels.